paul-griffith/kindling/readme.md

 ### Thread Viewer

 Parses Ignition thread dump files, in JSON or plain text format.
+Multiple thread dumps from the same system can be opened at once and will be automatically aggregated together.

 ### IDB Viewer

-Opens Ignition .idb files and displays a list of tables and allows arbitrary SQL queries to be executed.
+Opens Ignition .idb files (SQLite DBs) and displays a list of tables and allows arbitrary SQL queries to be executed.

 Has special handling for:

 - Metrics files
 - System logs